drhans666/jpg2gif/README.md

 -set gif size (automatically rescales with width size)<br />
 -set speed of animation (time period between frames)<br />
 <br />
-2) 'Decrease image size' helps with converting image to certain filesize.
+2)'Decrease image size' helps with converting image to certain filesize.
 For example if Your image is to large for some internet<br />
 apps (sending pictures with email, forum avatars, etc.)<br />
 Let's user:<br />
 -browse for file<br />